felixchenfy/ros_yolo_as_template_matching/README.md

 ```
 #### 2.2.5 background

-I downloaded 25 images from google by using[googleimagesdownload](https://github.com/hardikvasa/google-images-download) and the command:
+I downloaded 25 images from google by using [googleimagesdownload](https://github.com/hardikvasa/google-images-download) and the command:
 > $ googleimagesdownload --keywords "room images" --limit 25

-These background images are stored in [data/custom1/template_mask/](data/custom1/background/)
+Copy these background images into [data/custom1/template_mask/](data/custom1/background/)

-You should add images of your own working environment.
-That will improve the detection precision.
+It'll be better to add the background images of your own scenes, which increases the detection precision.

 ## 2.3 Synthesize images and setup yolo

+Run:
 > $ source s1_main_setup.sh
 ```
+#!/bin/bash
 python main_setup.py                \
     --verify_mask           True    \
     --augment_imgs          True    \